scottviteri/ManipulateProofTrees/README.md

 The saved image outputs of computation in ManipPfTrees.org

-## ./Graphs

-The saved graph outputs of computation in ManipPfTrees.org

 ## ./ManipPfTrees.org

 Compress and analyze proof objects as a deduplified directed acyclic graph.